-To explore possible relationships between selected demographic characteristics24 and jurisdictions' drug testing status, a series of statistical significance tests were performed.
-In this regard, the Student's t-test for differences in means and the chi-square "goodness of fit" test, with Type I error set at .05, were utilized.
-As illustrated in Figure 12, significance testing revealed that the probability of a jurisdiction deploying a testing program increased according to its population.
+To explore possible relationships between selected demographic characteristics 24/ and jurisdictions' drug testing status, a series of statistical significance tests were performed.
+In this regard, the Student's t-test for differences in means and the Chi-square "goodness of fit" test, with Type I error set at .05, were utilized.
+As illustrated in Figure 9, significance testing revealed that the probability of a jurisdiction deploying a testing program increased according to its population.
 Similarly sized jurisdictions were found to be more or less alike in their drug testing practices.
 Other hypotheses relating to cities' and counties' characteristics and the likelihood that they performed drug testing were not validated as a result of significance tests.
-A list of tests performed, including those cited in Section 3.8 above, and their results appear in Figure 12.
+A list of tests performed, including those cited in Section 3.8 above, and their results appear in Figure 9.

-24 Demographic data were obtained from the County and City Data Book (U.S. Census Bureau, U.S. Department of Commerce, 1988).
+24 Demographic data were obtained from the County and City Data Book (U.S., Census Bureau, U.S. Department of Commerce, 1988).

-FIGURE 12 RESULTS OF SIGNIFICANCE TESTING (STUDENT'S T AND CHI-SQUARE)
+FIGURE 9 RESULTS OF SIGNIFICANCE TESTING (STUDENT'S T AND CHI-SQUARE)

-Jurisdiction H1 (Hypothesis) Result States Higher total revenue is linked to drug testing Higher total general direct expenditure per cepits is linked Accepted • • • to drug testing Higher total Federal funds and grants are linked to drug Accepted testing Higher percentage of budget on police protection is linked to Accepted drug testing Rejected Cities Group of 75 largest (in terms of population) is more likely to perform drug testing Accepted Group of 75 largest (in terms of population) with higher per capita expenditure is more likely to perform drug testing Rejected Higher total revenue is linked to drug testing (all cities) Rejected Higher total general direct expenditure per capita is linked to drug testing (all cities) Rejected Higher percentage of budget on police protection is linked to drug testing (all cities) Rejected Counties Group of 75 largest (in terms of population) is more likely to perform drug testing Accepted Group of 75 largest (in terms of population) with higher per capita expenditure is more likely to perform drug testing Rejected Higher total revenue is linked to drug testing (all counties) Rejected Higher total general direct expenditure per capita is linked to drug testing (all counties) Higher percentage of hudget or police protection is linked to Rejected drug testing (all counties) Rejected A11 Jurisdictions contemplating institution of a drug testing program are more likely to project testing criminal justice personnel than other types of personnel.
+Jurisdiction H1 (Hypothesis) Result States Higher total revenue is linked to drug testing Higher total general direct expenditure per capita is linked to drug testing Higher total Federal funds and grants are linked to drug Higher percentage of budget on police protection is linked to drug testing Accepted Rejected Cities Group of 75 largest (in terms of population) is more likely to perform drug testing Group of 75 largest (in terms of population) with higher per capila expenditure is more likely to perform drug testing Accepted Rejected i Higher total revenue is linked to drug testing (all cities) Rejected Higher total general direct expenditure per capita is linked to drug testing (all cities) Higher percentage of budget on police protection is linked to Rejected drug testing (all cities) Rejected Counties Group of 75 largest (in terms of population) is more likely to perform drug testing Group of 75 largest (in terms of population) with higher per capila expenditure is more likely to perform drug testing Accepted Rejected · · · Higher total revenue is linked to drug testing (all counties) Rejected Higher total general direct expenditure per capita is linked to drug testing (all counties) Higher percentage of budget on police protection is linked to Rejected drug testing (all counties) Rejected Ail Jurisdictions contemplating institution of a drug testing program are more likely to project testing criminal justice personnel than other types of personnel.
 Accepted Jurisdictions testing applicants are more likely to test criminal justice applicants than other applicant types.
 Accepted Jurisdictions testing employees are more likely to test criminal justice personnel than other types of personnel.
 Accepted